solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 * `Instance_AllocateContext(Instance PubKey, My PubKey, Proof of key ownership)`

 Any transaction can then call `call` on the contract with a set of keys.
-It's up to the contract itself to manage owndership:
+It's up to the contract itself to manage ownership:

 * `Instance_Call(Instance PubKey, [Context PubKeys], proofs of ownership, userdata...)`